Skip to Main Content

 How to self-archive your journal article:

-• Check the journal's copyright policy for self-archiving (use Sherpa Romeo or search for information on the journal's website)
+• Check the journal's copyright policy for self-archiving (use Sherpa Romeo or search for information on the journal's website).
+Publishers prohibiting inclusion may grant exceptions if the author requests it.
+If your journal or publisher does not give standing permission for self-archiving, ask for permission.

 • Identify an appropriate repository available to you (such as eScholarship@UMassChan or a disciplinary repository)